Port Hope to Pearson Airport for a flat $260 in a sedan. 88 minutes. Book online in under two minutes.

 Need a limo from Port Hope to Pearson?
 Sedan $260.
 SUV $290.
 Van $745.
 The trip is roughly 88 minutes and 128 km.
 Your rate is set before the driver leaves.

-A 6 a.m. departure from Pearson works backward to a pre-dawn pickup in Port Hope.
-Add 90 minutes at the terminal for security and check-in, and you need to arrive at Pearson by 4:30.
-The 128-kilometre drive via Hwy 401 takes 88 minutes.
-That puts the Port Hope pickup somewhere between 3:00 and 4:00 a.m. depending on conditions and how much buffer you want.
-The driver calculates this and confirms the exact time when you book, not a window, a specific time.
+A 6 a.m. departure from Pearson works backward to a very early pickup in Port Hope.
+Allow 90 minutes at the terminal for check-in and security, and you need to arrive at Pearson by 4:30 a.m. at the latest.
+The 128-kilometre drive via Hwy 401 West takes about 88 minutes under normal conditions.
+That puts your Port Hope pickup somewhere between 3:00 and 4:00 a.m., depending on how much buffer you want and what overnight construction looks like on the 401 corridor that morning.
+Your driver calculates the exact time when you book.
+Not an approximate window.
+A specific, confirmed time.

-Pre-dawn runs on Hwy 401 often have clear roads, which helps with timing and reliability.
-However, overnight construction windows on that corridor are common and can affect the route.
-The driver checks conditions before departure and takes alternates when needed.
-You receive a reminder with the pickup time the evening before.
-When the car arrives at your Port Hope address at 3:45, everything is already in order.
+Pre-dawn runs on Hwy 401 often have lighter traffic than daytime, which helps with timing.
+But overnight construction windows on that stretch between Port Hope and Oshawa are common, and the route needs to account for them.
+Your driver checks conditions before leaving and takes alternates when needed.
+A reminder with the confirmed pickup time arrives the evening before.
+When the car pulls up to your Port Hope address at 3:45 a.m., the planning has already been done.

-Early international flights carry the most consequence for being late.
-The connection in Frankfurt, the business meeting in the destination city, all of it depends on clearing Pearson on time.
-A missed early departure from Port Hope means a full travel day lost and costs that multiply quickly.
-The $260 flat rate is small relative to the total trip cost.
-And what's at stake on the other end.
-Getting this segment right is what the service is built for.
+Early international departures carry the highest consequence for being late.
+A missed pre-dawn flight from Pearson means a full day lost, rebooking costs, and a cascade of missed connections.
+The $260 flat rate for the Port Hope leg is a small number relative to the total trip.
+Getting this first segment right is what the service is designed to deliver.

 IMAGE A